Information on ACT Exam

 You can take the ACT as many as 12 times in an attempt to improve your scores, which are sent to your high school and up to 6 colleges (four within the registration fee, and two more with additional charges) that you might wish to join.
 It can also be arranged to send your scores directly to your home.

-While this process might take anywhere from 3-8 weeks, ACT exam information, by way of multiple-test scores or estimated dates of their declaration, are posted online around two-and-a-half weeks after you have tested.
+While this process might take anywhere from 3-8 weeks, the results/news of the ACT exam, by way of multiple-test scores or estimated dates of their declaration, are posted online around two-and-a-half weeks after you have tested.